UUCSJ offers workshops to congregations, UU State Action Networks, and other groups interested in deepening and

-Who Is This For: Anyone doing justice work who needs help discerning what their work is and what is not theirs to do.
-Especially helpful for activists who feel that their work is too dispersed, who are overwhelmed with work, and want to be more focused and impactful.
+This workshop is for anyone working for justice who needs help setting boundaries around what they can and cannot manage.
+This is especially helpful for activists who feel that their work is too dispersed or overwhelming, and want to be more focused and engaged.

 How much do workshops cost?

 We have a sliding scale cost structure for workshops.
 Our suggested donation is $250, also if our staff or program leaders need to travel to deliver the workshop, we ask that you also cover their lodging costs.
 If your group has trouble meeting these costs, we may be able to deliver the workshop for little to no cost.
 Please still inquire about a workshop and we will talk through your options.

 Who will give the workshop?

 How many people do we need to have at a workshop?